The Definitive Buying Guide

 Feature Crown Pavilions Green Retreats Cabin Master Crane David Salisbury Malvern (Office)

-Construction method Structurally engineered SIPs Steel construction (G/A); foam steel-backed panels (X1) Structural timber frame (treated softwood) Handmade PEFC Scandinavian Redwood timber frame Softwood or oak frame; Class 1 hardwood to BS1186 Timber frame (detail not published)
+Construction method Structurally engineered SIPs or timber stud construction Steel construction (G/A); foam steel-backed panels (X1) Structural timber frame (treated softwood) Handmade PEFC Scandinavian Redwood timber frame Softwood or oak frame; Class 1 hardwood to BS1186 Timber frame (detail not published)

 Designed by qualified architects & engineers Yes — every building Not published Not published Not published Yes (joinery engineers) Not published